js-entity-repos/core/readme.md

 # core
-> Provides common interfaces and tests for js-entities-repos.
+> Provides common interfaces and tests for concrete implementations of js-entity-repos.

 ### Usage
 - Install it with `npm i @js-entity-repos/core`.